Ugochukwu-Emeto/Netflix-Dashboard.pbi/README.md

 10.Which directors have the highest number of titles on the platform?

 **Data Cleaning Steps:**
-✅ Capitalized each word across title, director, and country fields ✅ Trimmed and cleaned text to eliminate dirty data
+✅ Capitalized each word across title, director, and country fields.
+✅ Trimmed and cleaned text to eliminate dirty data.
-✅ Renamed columns to match reporting standards
+✅ Renamed columns to match reporting standards.
-✅ Replaced values to handle nulls and inconsistent entries ✅ Changed data types for accurate filtering and aggregation ✅ Seperated Movies and TV shows in different columns.
+✅ Replaced values to handle nulls and inconsistent entries.
+✅ Changed data types for accurate filtering and aggregation.
+✅ Seperated Movies and TV shows in different columns.

 **Key Insights**